Sunday 14 October and Monday 15 October 2012

 5. Reykjavik, Iceland

 We landed 3 hours later at 23.10 local time.
-After getting some local money out, 20,000 Kronur or about $160 Australian dollars I found the transfer bus company and went outside to a what I think was weather so cold it was in the minus temperature range.
-In Bangkok it was hard not to sweat, that won’t be a problem here.
+After getting some local money out, 20,000 Kronur or about $160 Australian dollars I found the transfer bus company and went outside to what I think based on the very weather so cold was a minus temperature of around -4 or -6.
+In Bangkok it was hard not to sweat, that will not be a problem in Iceland.

-The bus had wifi so checked some emails.
-No problems checking in at hotel and close to 48 hours after checking out of last hotel I hit my bed for some much needed sleep.
+The bus had wifi so I checked some emails, nice little set up.
+No problems checking in at the hotel and close to 48 hours after checking out of last hotel I hit my bed for some much needed sleep.

 In summary my passport got 6 stamps during this weird travelling period, an experience in itself.